Writing, Healing, Peace

 With funding from Fulbright Scholars Program, ICETEX, and the National Council of Teachers of English/College Composition and Communication Chair’s Research Initiative, and in collaboration with community educators in the US and Colombia, graduate student researchers, and scholars abroad, I am pursuing answers to these questions.

 Photo by Kathleen Conklin

 To address this question, I have conducted a small scale, qualitative, design-based research study of a writing workshop led in conjunction with an immersive therapeutic physical education retreat for women healing from physical trauma.
 The writing workshop, which I have called “Writing from your Core,” is aimed at heightening awareness of the relationship between body and mind, and thus enhancing recovering women’s experiences of healing during the retreat.

 I find that writing's connection to narrative, metaphor and art amplify the effects of body-based therapies, leading women to report experiences of healing.
-Tying classroom composition practices to healing can help students, and indeed the larger public, experience the full benefits of writing, not just in educational settings, but also in their bodies and in their lives.
+Such results, however, do not mean writing is magic.
+They need to be understood in relation to the social context and inequitable power relations that infuse all writing events.
+Tying classroom composition practices to healing to their social context can help students, and indeed the larger public, experience the full benefits of writing, not just in educational settings, but also in their bodies and in their lives.

 Under what conditions does writing empower?